Buenos is a pretty safe place generally. I would recommend still using a money belt though.

 Pick pockets thrive in crowded venues and on public transport especially the local buses.
 Carry you money in a money belt or in your front pocket.
 If an offer sounds too good to be true (scams) it is.
 As in most major cities and jungles, the daylight "creatures" differ greatly from the night time ones.
 So if you're clubbing try to do so with others, watch your drink.
 If you pick up someone, I'd make sure valuables are in the hotel safe.
 Room rip offs are not all that common but do occur.

-Otherwise just as you should do whenever traveling, be aware of your surroundings and enjoy your time there. about 9 years ago
+Otherwise just as you should do whenever traveling, be aware of your surroundings and enjoy your time there. over 9 years ago

 No one is reporting this but recently there was a wave of hits on hostels in Buenos Aires.
 I know because I was there for two of them and talked to some cops and business owners subsequently.